BrilliantTeam/Skript/README.md

 Please use the search to see if an issue has been reported already.
 Duplicates will be closed and ignored.
-If the issue is indeed not yet reported, please use common sense: "what might a Skript developer need to know to solve your issue?"
+If the issue is indeed not yet reported, please use common sense: what might a Skript developer need to know to solve your issue?

 If issue has been reported before, and is open, you can comment to it to ask if there has been progress or provide more information.
 If it has been closed, you can do